gher-uliege/DIVA/README.md

 ![made-with-bash](https://img.shields.io/badge/Made%20with-Bash-1f425f.svg)

-__IMPORTANT:__ this original `DIVA` tool will remain available, but will not be further developped.
-For new features, users are invited to switch to the generalization in N-dimensions [`DIVAnd`](https://github.com/gher-uliege/DIVAnd.jl) using a very modern progamming language: [`Julia`](julialang.org/).
+⚠️⚠️ this original `DIVA` tool will remain available, but will not be further developped.
+For new features, users are invited to switch to the generalization in N-dimensions [`DIVAnd`](https://github.com/gher-uliege/DIVAnd.jl) using the [`Julia`](julialang.org/) programming language.

 # DIVA (Data-Interpolating Variational Analysis)